 You and I do business with people we like if we can.

 “They don’t care how much you know until they know how much you care.”
 Zig Ziglar

 Turns out it’s not just a cool notion, it’s brain science.

-Empathy comes from observing others in situations and life experiences and watching what happens to them.
-Seeing their reactions and responses.
-Watching the expressions on their faces.
-Seeing their body language.
-Learning what it all means.
+Empathy comes from observing others in situations and life experiences and then watching what happens to them: seeing their reactions and responses, watching the expressions on their faces, seeing their body language, and learning what it all means.

-A lot of people shut themselves off from “emotional things” or “bad things” (the news, the newspaper) and therefore have little ability to experience empathy.
+A lot of people shut themselves off from “emotional things” or “bad things” (like the news or newspaper), and therefore have little ability to experience empathy.
 They literally don’t have a range of emotional experience.

 You want to make it your goal to observe people having emotional moments.
 Joy, happiness, surprise, anger, contempt, disgust, apathy.
 You want to know how those things all feel inside.

 Those in denial are only matched by the pathological.
 These are an often dangerous lot and they make up 1 in 20.
 Unfortunately they often possess characteristics that are believable and plausible.
 It often takes a few conversations before you realize the sociopath is not simply unsettling.

 You can influence as a sociopath, but you’re better off developing empathy.
 That means it’s time to give those mirror neurons a workout and become truly influential.

 OK, let’s do the Mirror Neuron Work Out, and with your permission I’d like to give you one of the most potent persuasion tactics you’ll ever use.